-If there was ever a fee-filled sub-prime credit card to avoid, this is it.
-This card charges a $95 “processing fee” and a $75 annual fee, for a total of $170 on Day One.
+If there was ever a fee-filled subprime credit card to avoid, this is it.
+This card charges a $95 “program fee” and a $75 annual fee, for a total of $170 on day one.
 For that, you get a card with a jaw-dropping 36-percent interest rate.
 Other lowlights include a cash-advance fee of $6 or 5 percent, whichever is greater.

 4. Credit One

 This company name seems designed to be confused with Capital One, a reputable bank with competitive products.
 In fact, Credit One even has a logo that looks remarkably like Capital One, yet Credit One’s products are a pale imitation.